Devonance/coachella-schedule/coachella-2026-plan.md

   - **Save as PNG**: Use `html2canvas` to screenshot the planner panel
   - **Save as PDF**: Use `jsPDF` + `html2canvas` to generate a downloadable PDF with day header, date, and the full planned schedule

 ### 7F.
-Interactive Stage Map
+Interactive Stage Map (Image Overlay)
-- SVG-based map of the festival grounds
+- Uses the **official 2026 Coachella Venue Map** as background image (uploaded file: `2026-Coachella-Map-Venue-1080x1350.jpg`)
+- Invisible hotspot divs positioned over each stage using % coordinates (see Section 6 for exact values)
 - Hoverable stage areas that:
-  - Glow/highlight on hover
+  - Glow with a semi-transparent colored overlay + border on hover
   - Show a tooltip with "Now Playing at [Stage]" based on the timeline scrubber position
   - List upcoming artists at that stage
 - Click a stage to filter the schedule to just that stage
-- Walking time paths between stages shown on hover between two planned sets
+- Walking time paths drawn as dashed SVG lines overlaid between two planned sets
+- Small colored dots/pins on stages where the user has planned artists
+- On mobile: the map becomes a toggleable overlay panel (tap to open/close), with tap-instead-of-hover for hotspots

 ### 7G.
 Timeline Scrubber
 - Horizontal bar at the bottom of the page